dannyhlee/training-code/week1/review-answers.md

 - Do we need to declare type for our variables in Scala? always?

 Scala provides type inference, which means that Scala will try and guess the type of the data your are assigning to your variable.
-We do not always have to declare the type of our variables.

 - What are integer types in Scala?